Can I Roll My IRA or 401(k) Into an Annuity?

 There are two ways to roll over your retirement savings to an annuity – through a direct roll over or an indirect roll over.

 Direct roll overs can avoid tax implications and possible penalties.
 They can also meet Internal Revenue Service (IRS) requirements for required minimum distributions (RMDs).
+RMDs are when you’re required to begin taking out a certain percentage of your pretax retirement savings each year.

 Tax Implications of Rolling Over Retirement Savings to an Annuity

-- There should be no tax impact so long as the roll over is completed in 60 days.
-Deposits into these savings plans are tax deferred – meaning you don’t pay income taxes until you withdraw the savings.
-In this case, the annuity would work the same as your retirement account, so the roll over does not count as a withdrawal.
+Rolling Over a 401(k) or Traditional IRA | There should be no tax impact so long as the roll over is completed in 60 days.
+Deposits into these savings plans are tax deferred – meaning you don’t pay income taxes until you withdraw funds.
+In this case, the annuity would work the same as your retirement account, so the roll over itself does not count as a withdrawal. |

-- Money you place in a Roth IRA is not tax deferred – you pay income taxes on the money before depositing it in the Roth IRA.
-You will roll over your savings into a Roth IRA annuity.
-You will not have to pay income taxes on money you withdraw money from the annuity.
+Rolling Over a Roth IRA or Roth 401(k) | Money you place in a Roth IRA is not tax deferred – you pay income taxes on the money before depositing it in the Roth IRA.
+If you roll over your savings into a Roth IRA annuity, you won’t have to pay income taxes on the money you withdraw from the annuity. |

 Connect With a Financial Advisor Instantly